 - Changing young people’s perspectives regarding the job search.
 Here: greater resilience applied, healthier perspectives developed, positive attitudes, openness to challenges and treating these as opportunities, etc.

-A short report from one of the participants coming from EPEKA, so. p.:
+A short report from one of the participants coming from the Association EPEKA, Soc.
+Ent.:

 “It is not long since we returned home and we already want to go back.
 Last week we had the opportunity to attend Erasmus + training in Nowy Sacz in Poland on “Mindful Coaching and Youth Work”.
 Training was excellent organized by the organizers and great trainers from the field of coaching.